 When heating conductive materials, the heating depth is easily controlled by the frequency of the electric current applied to the coil.
-This technology is ideal for automating industrial processes because no actual contact is made between the material being heating and the heat source or induction coil.
-Induction heating is often used where repetitive, high volume operations are performed.
+This technology is ideal for automating industrial processes because no actual contact is made between the material being heated and the heat source or induction coil.
+Induction heating is often used where repetitive, high-volume operations are performed.
 Once an induction system is calibrated for a part, work pieces can be loaded and unloaded automatically.

 Induction coil in idle position.

 The TAC can demonstrate induction heating solutions including the rapid heating of metals, selective heat treating, the curing of paints and adhesives, and the burn off of organic build-up from parts and fixtures.
 In addition to the technology demonstrations, the TAC staff can assist you in your quest for continuing process improvement with targeted evaluations and product testing of your specific application.